-- 1. The following persons are eligible for admission to the Master's programme: - a.
-Those who have obtained a Dutch Bachelor's degree in Psychology. - b.
-Those who have a non-Dutch Bachelor's degree in Psychology or an academic Bachelor's degree other than Psychology can only apply if their Bachelor's degree provides a sufficient background for admission to the FPN Master's specialisation of their choice.
+- 1. The following persons are eligible for admission to the Master's programme: - 1.
+Those who have obtained a Dutch Bachelor's degree in Psychology. - 2.
+Those who have: - a non-Dutch Bachelor's degree in Psychology; - an academic Bachelor's degree other than Psychology; - a Bachelor's degree from a Dutch university of applied sciences (HBO) in combination with a suitable pre-master;

+can only apply if their Bachelor's degree provides a sufficient background for admission to the FPN Master's specialisation of their choice.

 These applicants will need to fill out the Academic Background Form, which is used by the Board of Admissions to assess their admissibility.
 On this form applicants are asked to demonstrate that they fulfil the admission criteria by providing details regarding the relevant courses and the number of ECTS that they have obtained per course.